 College has always pushed students to work harder than they ever have before.
-Classes are meant to challenge us academically in new ways, whether it be through exams, group projects, research papers, or other assignments.
-And this all comes with the added responsibilities of work, social life, clubs, and the pressure to find internships and volunteer experiences that will look good on our resumes and help us to eventually enter the workforce.
-The need to maintain such a strict focus on time management and packing our schedules with clubs, classes, activities, and internships can be exhausting, and most incoming freshmen find themselves completely overwhelmed by entering a new school and living away from home.
+Classes are meant to challenge us academically in new ways-whether it be through exams, group projects, research papers, or other assignments-all with the added responsibilities of work, social life, clubs, and the pressure to find internships and volunteer experiences that will look good on our résumés and help us to eventually enter the workforce.
+The need to maintain such strict focus on time management and packing our schedules with such involvement can be exhausting, and most incoming freshmen find themselves completely overwhelmed on top of entering a new school and living away from home.

 Stress is completely normal-it's both motivating and encouraging-but I've found that college has been, up to this point in my life, full of the most stressful situations I have encountered, for better and for worse.
-Some stress is beneficial, but living in a constant state of stress can drastically impede your ability to maintain positive relationships with the other students around you as well as your ability to make and maintain positive memories of your own college experience.
-A lot of this is the result of newfound pressure we as students feel to complete our academic assignments, join clubs, play sports, go to our part-time jobs, have a social life, and attend class on top of all of that.
-With all the demands to succeed and juggle various new activities and stressors, many college students forget to value their leisure time or even their time spent "doing nothing,"-myself included.
+Some stress is beneficial, but living in a constant state of stress can drastically impede our ability to maintain positive relationships with the other students around us as well as our ability to make and maintain positive memories of our college experiences.
+A lot of this is the result of newfound pressure that we as students feel in order to complete our academic assignments (whatever they might be), attend meetings, stay active, go to our part-time jobs, and have social lives on top of all of that.
+With all of the pressure to succeed and juggle various new activities and stressors, many college students forget to value their leisure time, or even their time spent "doing nothing," myself included.

-My freshman year of college was incredibly enlightening and rewarding, but I found myself taking around twenty credit hours each semester.
-I felt pressured to tackle a workload that I had never experienced before and that I was completely unprepared to handle.
+My freshman year of college was incredibly enlightening and rewarding, but I found myself taking around twenty credit hours each semester, feeling pressure to tackle a workload that I had never experienced before and that I was completely unprepared to handle.
 On top of this, I was playing a sport, joining extracurriculars, and making new friends.
-As a result of these stressors, I ended up struggling my first semester; I had to drop one of my classes, and I consistently pulled all-nighters at the library during the week so that I would have time for my athletics and spending time with my friends.
-This was not healthy behavior for me to be taking part in, and, if anything, it made me feel even more stressed out than ever before.
-My grades suffered even though I thought what I was doing was to benefit them, and I rarely found myself taking time to relax and unwind.
+As a result of these stressors, I ended up struggling my first semester; I had to drop one of my classes, and I was consistently pulling all-nighters at the library during the week so that I would have time for my athletics and my friends.
+This was not healthy behavior for me to be taking part in, and, if anything, it made me feel even more stressed out than before.
+My grades suffered, even though I thought what I was doing would benefit them, and I rarely found myself taking time to relax and unwind.

-Being in a constant state of stress is unhealthy for both your physical and mental health, and not permitting time off from this stress is one of the ways in which many college students find themselves burnt out by the time they get to midterms and finals, poorly impacting their academic success.
-Stress can manifest itself in so many different ways, from impatience to forgetfulness to concentration problems, and can even lead to even bigger mental problems in the long run, including anxiety and depression.
+Being in a constant state of stress is unhealthy for both our physical and mental health, and not permitting time off from this stress is one of the ways in which many college students find themselves burnt out by the time they get to midterms and finals, which poorly impacts their academic success.
+Stress can manifest itself in so many different ways, from impatience to forgetfulness to concentration problems, and can lead to even bigger mental health problems in the long run, including anxiety and depression.